coreytan00/passbankgit/README.md

 _____________________________________________
 ## How to Run:

+"""
-#If you do not have python, head to https://www.python.org/downloads/ to download the latest version.#ignore for now
+If you do not have python, head to https://www.python.org/downloads/ to download the latest version.
+"""

 * Clone the repo or download the zip to your desired location.
 * Navigate to the location either in the folder or on the CLI (Command Line Interface).